leaked32/Vital-Relics/README.md

 ## Creating Your Own Relic

 The easiest way to create one is to copy an existing entry in `relics.json` and change it:
+Notice: Currently, the mod only supports using the bundled textures.
+You can inspect them under `common/src/main/resources/assets/vitalrelics/textures/item`.

 ```json
 {